AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

 Format `remark INDEX rm/REMARK`

-* Index must be a valid positive integer in the list
+* Index must be a valid positive integer in the list.
-* Remarks are not edited through the `edit` command, if you want to edit a remark, reuse the `remark` command
+* Remarks are not edited through the `edit` command, if you want to edit a remark, use the `remark` command again.
 * Remarks are optional.
-If a person does not have any remark, it would not show in the address book
+If a person does not have any remark, it does not show up as an attribute in the address book.
-* To delete a remark, use `remark INDEX /rm`
+* To delete a remark, use `remark INDEX /rm`.

 Examples:
 * `remark 3 rm/only free on Friday`